Programming Model

 }

-As with other Spring Messaging methods, method arguments can be annotated with @Payload
+As with other Spring Messaging methods, method arguments can be annotated with @Payload, @Headers and @Header.

 Using @StreamListener for dispatching messages to multiple methods